An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

-\underline{\textbf{Outline of Proof}}.
-Our first goal is to show that $\Psi$, the matrix version of $\psi$ defined in \cref{psi}, satisfies the property where $\Phi$ is the mirror map, as defined in the statement of the lemma.
+For our proof, we use definitions from Definition~\ref{defs-sc} in the following way.
+We first show that $\Psi$ satisfies where $\Phi(Y) = Y \bullet \log Y - \Tr Y$ is the mirror map, as defined in the statement of the lemma.
 We then prove that $\Psi$ is $\beta$-smooth with respect to the operator norm for a certain $\beta > 0$.
-Applying \cref{smooth-strong-duality} gives the result that $\Psi^*$ is $1/\beta$-strongly convex with respect to the nuclear norm.
-Therefore, by \cref{wts-conj}, this result implies that $\Phi$ is $1/\beta$-strongly convex with respect to the nuclear norm on the domain $\{Y: Y\succeq 0, \Tr Y \leq K\}$, which proves our lemma.
+Theorem~\ref{smooth-strong-duality} then immediately implies $1/\beta$-strong convexity of $\Psi^*$ with respect to the nuclear norm.
+Then Equation~\ref{wts-conj} implies that $\Phi$ is $1/\beta$-strongly convex with respect to the nuclear norm on the domain $\{Y: Y\succeq 0, \Tr Y \leq K\}$, which is to be proved.
+We accomplish our first goal (Equation~\ref{wts-conj}) in the following sequence of steps.